All the homestead kitchen supplies you need for your simple, from-scratch lifestyle.

 You’ll want an assortment of sizes (half pint, pint, and quart) in both wide mouth and standard mouth, as well as some reusable lids for simple storage.

-You can find classic pint sized Ball canning jars here.
+You can find classic pint-sized Ball canning jars here.

 A homestead kitchen is a from-scratch kitchen, and a stand mixer will be put to good use.

 Perfect for everything from baking a cake to mixing up meatballs to whipping up egg whites into meringue, a stand mixer does the hard work for you.
-You can even use it knead bread dough using the dough hook.
+You can even use it to knead bread dough using the dough hook.

 And of course, there are plenty of accessories that will make it even more useful.
 You can turn your stand mixer into an ice cream maker, a meat grinder, and a pasta machine.